 The Device Info page displays a summary overview of your router status, including: Device software version and summary of your Internet configuration (both wireless and Ethernet status).

-To access the DEVICE STATUS LOG setting window, click on the Device Info button in the STATUS directory.
+To access the DEVICE INFO setting window, click on the Device Info button in the STATUS tab.